How can Family Therapy help families - Two therapists in the room

 This can:

 People sometimes worry that having two therapists will feel intimidating.
 In reality, it often is the opposite.
-Families I have worked wit love having 2 therapist in the room.
+Families I have worked with love having two therapists in the room.

 The presence of a second therapist models something powerful: